joemasilotti/turbolinks/README.md

 Now imagine a user who has navigated to several pages in this application.
 She adds an item to her cart, then presses the Back button in her browser.
 Upon navigation, Turbolinks restores the previous page’s state from cache, and the cart item count erroneously changes from 1 to 0.

 To avoid this problem, Turbolinks allows you to mark certain elements as _permanent_.
-Permanent elements persist across page loads, so that any changes made to those elements do not need to be reapplied after navigation.
+Permanent elements persist across page loads, so that any changes you make to those elements do not need to be reapplied after navigation.

 Designate permanent elements by giving them an HTML `id` and annotating them with `data-turbolinks-permanent`.
 Before each render, Turbolinks matches all permanent elements by `id` and transfers them from the original page to the new page, preserving their data and event listeners.